anshulmalokar/Social-Connect-Platform/README.md

-# Create a README.md file with the given content
-readme_content = """
 # Social Connect Platform

 A microservices-based networking platform designed for professionals to connect, share updates, and manage their connections.
 This project emphasizes scalability, real-time notifications, and modular services using Spring Boot, Kafka, Docker, and Kubernetes.